Generalized Spherical Neural Operators: Green's Function Formulation: Introduction

-\item We design an absolute and relative position-dependent Green's function and derive the corresponding response to propose a novel operator (\ourmodel) that flexibly balance equivariance and invariance, and models complex systems (Sec.~\ref{GSFNO}).
+\item We design an absolute and relative position-dependent Green's function and derive the corresponding response to propose a novel operator (\ourmodel) that flexibly balances equivariance and invariance and models complex systems while retaining grid invariance(Sec.~\ref{GSFNO}).

 \item We design \ournetwork, a multi-scale spherical network based on \ourmodel~(Sec.~\ref {SPAN}).

 \item \ourmodel~and \ournetwork~are evaluated on the diffusion MRI modeling of brain microstructure, spherical shallow water equations and weather prediction, demonstrating consistent improvements in performance over other state-of-the-art models.